(Updated Dec. 9, 2013)

-Since 1967, only one National League team has won World Series championships under three different managers.
+Since 1967, only one National League franchise has won World Series championships under three different managers.

 Schoendienst, inducted into the Hall of Fame as a player in 1989, managed St. Louis to the 1967 World Series title against the Red Sox.